rackerlabs/rackspace-how-to/content/rackspace-cdn/use-cdn-access-control-to-allow-your-origin.md

 ##### Access-Control-Allow-Origin

 First, you need to set the `Access-Control-Allow-Origin` header on the `default` object of the container.
-This header is a list of origins that are allowed to make cross-origin requests.
+This header specifies a list of origins that are allowed to make cross-origin requests.
 Ensure that you separate each origin by using spaces.